craffel/craffel.github.io/blog/src/content/reviewing.rst

 As long as the New Thing is genuinely new, I'm happy to tell the authors that they missed some relevant citations and give them the benefit of the doubt that it will be included in the final version of the paper.
 Nor are "the paper must follow a standard narrative format" or "the paper must be completely free of grammatical errors or typos" or "the graphs must be pretty" criteria, though they don't hurt.
 As long as I can understand the contribution and the proof of concept, I'm happy.
+Finally, I think there are issues with the current reviewing system (for example, in most venues there's no reliable way to evaluate the reproducibility of a paper), but that's a subject for another post.
+This list of criteria are the way I review things in the current (arguably flawed) system.

 Example
 -------